There are several ways to install Python on Linux, that is, if you need to install it at all!

 $ python3 --version Python 3.8.5

-If you’re on Ubuntu, Linux Mint, or Debian, you can install python using apt:
+If you’re on Ubuntu, Linux Mint, or Debian, you can install using apt:

 Another interesting option for Linux is using Homebrew.
-It’s a top-rated package manager for Macs, but it also supports Linux.
+That’s right, the package manager for Macs also works on Linux.

 The major advantages of using Homebrew:

-I find myself using Homebrew more and more while working under Linux — give it a try, especially if you want to enjoy the latest and greatest Python version!
+I find myself using Homebrew more and more while working under Linux — give it a try!